netxms/netxms-doc/admin/object-management.rst

 not deleted synchronously, but it is scheduled node deletion.
 While node deletion all data bout this node is also collected(like metrics).

+Instead of immediate deletion, a node can be decommissioned using the :guilabel:`Decommission...` menu item.
+Decommissioning sets the node to unmanaged state (which stops all polling and data collection) and schedules the node for automatic deletion by housekeeper after the specified expiration time.
+A decommissioned node cannot be set back to managed state.
+Optionally, IP addresses can be cleared from the node and all its interfaces during decommissioning.
+This requires the same access rights as deleting a node.
+Decommissioned nodes are shown in the object tree with a ``[Decommissioned]`` label and grey text color.

+.. versionadded:: 6.0

 If zones are enabled, then zone can be changed using :guilabel:`Change zone...` item. :guilabel:`File manager` will open agent file manager view.
 By default this view will be empty, to configure it refer to :ref:`agent_file_mngmnt`